threat-defuser/threat-defuser.org/content/results.md

 - Hoogensen Gjørv, Gunhild.
 15.06.2022.
 "Hybrid threats and civil resilience in the context of Russia's war against Ukraine and the West".
 Transatlantic Democracy Dialogue, "Defending Democracy" and US Mission to the EU, Brussels.

 - Janda, Laura A. 13.06.2022.
 "Threat-Defuser: A project for the global Arctic today".
 Invited lecture at conference entitled Nordic perspectives on security policy in the Arctic at The Fram Centre (FRAM - High North Research Centre for Climate and the Environment).
 Tromsø, Norway.

+- Hoogensen Gjørv, Gunhild.
+07.06.2022.
+"The narratives of the conflict between Ukraine and Russia", International Seminar on "Importance of Diplomacy in Conflict Resolution in the Context of Current War between Russia and Ukraine", Centre for Peace Studies (CPS) of SIPG, North South Univ.

 - Godzimirski, Jakub.
 05.05.2022.
 War in Ukraine: scenarios and energy implications.
 Ministry of Petroleum and Energy.